 So how do minerals get into the water?
 Well, as rainwater falls from the sky it’s initially soft.
 But as it travels along the ground, it picks up minerals from rocks and soil.
 So when it comes to how hard your water is, it really just depends on where you live and the type of terrain in your area.

-According to the USGS map below, Boise has hard water.
+According to the USGS, Boise has hard water.

 So what does that mean for your home’s plumbing?
 Well, over time, the dissolved calcium and magnesium in your water will settle and cling to any surface they come in contact with.
 And over time, this layer of dissolved minerals builds, creating a thick coat of “limescale”.